 Investments in entities over which the Group can exercise significant influence and hold an investment in common shares or in-substance common shares (or both) of the investee but do not own a majority equity interest or control are accounted for using the equity method of accounting in accordance with ASC topic 323, Investment-Equity Method and Joint Ventures ("ASC 323").
 Under the equity method, the Group initially records its investments at cost and the difference between the cost of the equity investee and the fair value of the underlying equity in the net assets of the equity investee is recognized as equity method goodwill, which is included in the equity method investment on our consolidated balance sheets.
 The Group subsequently adjusts the carrying amount of the investments to recognize our proportionate share of each equity investee's net income or loss into earnings after the date of investment.
-The Group evaluates the equity method investments for impairment under ASC 323.
-An impairment loss on the equity method investments is recognized in earnings when the decline in value is determined to be other-than-temporary.
+The Group evaluates the equity method investments to recognize in earnings when the decline in value is determined to be other-than-temporary.